-The generic exemption from listing processing aids in the statement of ingredients would apply to foods produced using this processing aid (see section 1.3.3 above), unless other requirements apply (see Sections 2.2.3.1 and 2.2.3.2 below).
+In general, processing aids are exempt from the requirement to be declared in the statement of ingredients, unless other labelling requirements apply (see Section 1.3 above).
+In the case of foods manufactured using this processing aid other requirements apply as detailed in sections 2.2.3.1 and 2.2.3.2 below.

-2.2.3.1 Declaration of certain substances
+2.2.3.1 Declaration of certain foods